StevenBlack/vocab/million-dollar-words.md

 the mouth.
 When you meet someone who makes you nervous and you begin to chatter nervously and say stupid things that you regret later, you are suffering from a temporary case of logorrhea.
 Things could be worse—it's a real medical condition and some people suffer it permanently.
-It's pronounced LOG-A-REE-AH.

 ### looby